Bruce Karsh: Early life and education

-Bruce A. Karsh was born in 1955 to a Jewish family, the son of David H. Karsh, and Roberta “Bobby” Karsh.
+Bruce A. Karsh was born in 1955 to a Jewish family, the son of David H. Karsh, and Roberta "Bobby" Karsh.
 In 1974, he graduated from Ladue Horton Watkins High School in St. Louis.
 In 1977, Karsh earned an A.B. degree in economics from Duke University where he graduated summa cum laude and was elected to Phi Beta Kappa.
 In 1980 he earned a J.D. from the University of Virginia School of Law, where he received the academic award Order of the Coif.
 While at the University of Virginia he served as notes editor for the Virginia Law Review.

 Career

-Early years (1980-1995)
+Early years (1980–1995)

 Following law school Karsh served as an appellate clerk to former Supreme Court of the United States justice Anthony M. Kennedy.
 He went on to work as an attorney with the law firm O'Melveny & Myers, then served as an assistant to billionaire Eli Broad, who was then the chairman of Sun Life Insurance Company and SunAmerica.

 In 1987, Broad's insurance company became a client of TCW Group.
 Shortly thereafter, Karsh was hired by Howard Marks to manage distressed debt at TCW.
 TCW's first distressed debt fund was started in 1988.
-Karsh served as Managing Director of TCW and managed the Special Credits Funds there.
+Karsh served as managing director of TCW and managed the Special Credits Funds there.

-Oaktree (1995-present)
+Oaktree (1995–present)

 In April 1995, Karsh, Howard Marks, and three other employees at TCW left their firm to found Oaktree Capital Management.
 Karsh became a portfolio manager for Oaktree's Distressed Opportunities and Value Opportunities strategies and Chief Investment Officer for the firm.

 According to Ken Moelis, the CEO of Moelis & Company, Howard Marks is the public face of Oaktree while Karsh is the "'quiet secret' behind the scenes."
-Moelis has said that “If you say the name Bruce, people know you’re talking about Bruce Springsteen.
-There’s one Bruce in music and one Bruce in distressed.
-He’s just a solid guy who does his homework and thinks through timing.”
+Moelis has said that "If you say the name Bruce, people know you’re talking about Bruce Springsteen.
+There's one Bruce in music and one Bruce in distressed.
+He’s just a solid guy who does his homework and thinks through timing."

 Honors

-Karsh (along with Howard Marks) received the Money Manager of the Year award at Institutional Investor’s US Investment Management Awards in 2015.
-Along with his wife, Karsh received KIPP’s Giving Tree Award in 2015.
+Karsh (along with Howard Marks) received the Money Manager of the Year award at Institutional Investor's US Investment Management Awards in 2015.
+Along with his wife, Karsh received KIPP's Giving Tree Award in 2015.
 He was awarded the Duke University Medal in 2016.

+In May 2023, the couple received an honorary doctorate degree from Howard University, along with Joe Biden, Keith Rowley, and Eugene Washington.
+In March 2024, they were the Presidents' Award honorees at the UNCF 80th anniversary gala.